Andy Albert

 Andrew Paul Albert is an American country music singer and songwriter from Roswell, Georgia, United States.
-His songwriting repertoire includes writing for artists such as Blake Shelton, Dustin Lynch, and Carrie Underwood.
+His songwriting repertoire includes writing for artists such as Blake Shelton, Dustin Lynch, Dan + Shay, Lainey Wilson, and Carrie Underwood.

 Albert grew up in Roswell and moved to Nashville, Tennessee, in 2011.
-He signed a publishing deal with Downtown Music in 2014.
+He signed a publishing deal with Downtown Music in 2014, and currently writes for Concord Music Publishing.
 Prior to moving to Nashville he was in the pop-rock band Holiday Parade from 2004 to 2011 and Bonaventure in 2011 with Dan Smyers.
+He has written multiple #1 songs at country radio, and had over 300 songs placed and recorded.

+Albert was the Country First Place Winner of the American Songwriter 2023 Song Contest.